AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 In this case, only requests to `example.org/script.js` will be "redirected".
 All other requests to `example.org` will be kept intact.

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.
+> Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 #### **`denyallow`**